mimblewimble/grin/doc/intro.md

 ### Blocks and Chain State

-We've explained above how MimbleWimble transactions can provide strong anonymity guarantees while maintaining the properties required for a valid blockchain, i.e., a transaction does not create money and proof of ownership is established through private keys.
+We've explained above how Mimblewimble transactions can provide strong anonymity guarantees while maintaining the properties required for a valid blockchain, i.e., a transaction does not create money and proof of ownership is established through private keys.

-The MimbleWimble block format builds on this by introducing one additional
+The Mimblewimble block format builds on this by introducing one additional
 concept: _cut-through_.
-With this addition, a MimbleWimble chain gains:
+With this addition, a Mimblewimble chain gains:

 * Extremely good scalability, as the great majority of transaction data can be eliminated over time, without compromising security.